-Let us say that an analytic family of unimodal maps is non-trivial if regular parameters are dense (in particular non-trivial analytic families are dense in any topology).
+Let us say that an analytic family of unimodal maps (depending on finitely many parameters) is non-trivial if regular parameters are dense.
+Such a definition has the advantage of brevity, but at first it may seem to be too strong.
+However, it actually can be shown that it corresponds to two natural non-degeneracy conditions: there is no open subset of parameters where either (1) there is a persistently degenerate periodic orbit or (2) the family is contained in a leaf of a certain codimension-one lamination (the "hybrid lamination" of [ALM]).
+In particular non-trivial analytic families are dense in any topology.
 The first main result of this paper is the following (see §7 for the precise definition of the Phase-Parameter relation):